ylesia-wu/DSC180A-Methodology-5/index.md

 **3. What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**

+My Quarter 1 project involves replicating a baseline climate model emulator proposed by my mentor in his preliminary paper on the ClimateBench project.
+Our current approach is to review the code provided in the ClimateBench GitHub repository for a specific model and adapt it to run in our environment by making small fixes.
+While we spent a couple of weeks on data processing, the training and testing data for the emulator were ultimately processed by others and provided directly to us.
+We did not use the data we processed ourselves because the locally available data was incomplete.
+If given more time, one change I would make to our approach this quarter would be to utilize data processed by myself.
+This could potentially involve pulling data from the server and then processing it.

 **4. What other techniques would you be interested in using in your project?**